jakemcc/jakemccrary.com/source/_posts/2017-10-31-a-guide-to-distributed-work.markdown

 I hope you've found this article useful.
 If you are a remote worker, maybe you've picked up some ideas to bring into your remote work.
 If you work in an office, perhaps you've found some useful arguments for moving towards remote work.

 There is much more I could write about remote work and distributed teams.
 Some of these sections deserve their own posts and extended examples.
+You can view the [remote category](/blog/categories/remote/) of my site to view other articles I've already written.

 If you've enjoyed this article, consider sharing ([tweeting](https://twitter.com/intent/tweet?text=A%20guide%20to%20distributed%20work%20https%3A%2F%2Fjakemccrary.com%2Fblog%2F2017%2F10%2F31%2Fa-guide-to-distributed-work%2F&via=jakemcc)) it to your followers.